koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 FROM "Users" AS "u"
 ```

 This actually works!
-However, there are some issues with the former generated query.
-First, we've overfetched.
+However, there are some issues with the formerly generated query.
+First, we've over fetched.
 We only really needed the FirstName and LastName.
 Yet our projection included the Id and EmailAddress.
 This may seem insignificant but once we add more properties to our user, this will build up.
 Secondly, this is very limiting.
 Imagine we want to filter on the FullName, as such:

 ```csharp
 dbContext.Users.Where(x => x.FullName.Contains("Jon"));